MouseLand/Kilosort/README.md

 A list of all the adjustable parameters is in the example configuration file.

 ### Integration with Phy GUI ###
 Kilosort2 provides a results file called "rez", where the first column of rez.st are the spike times and the second column are the cluster identities.
 It also provides a field rez.good which is 1 if the algorithm classified that cluster as a good single unit.
 To visualize the results of Kilosort2, you can use [Phy](https://github.com/kwikteam/phy), which also provides a manual clustering interface for refining the results of the algorithm.
-Unlike Kilosort1, Kilosort2 will automatically set the "good" units in Phy based on a <20% estimated contamination rate with spikes from other neurons (computed from the refractory period violations relative to expected).
+Kilosort2 automatically sets the "good" units in Phy based on a <20% estimated contamination rate with spikes from other neurons (computed from the refractory period violations relative to expected).

 Because Phy is written in Python, you also need to install [npy-matlab](https://github.com/kwikteam/npy-matlab), to provide read/write functions from Matlab to Python.